July 4th through 8th, 2022 – FIVE DAYS

 Throughout the sessions we will be working within the following framework: we will define what constitutes instruction needs.
 Participants will receive training combined with insight into how and what to teach in your circumstances.
+We will be learning the foundations and in many cases discussing how modern technology can be utilized to save time and money.
 Cobalt Instructors will share their teaching techniques, explaining why sequences are made up the way they are and discussing the parameters of project choices and assignments.
 There is an opportunity to receive Graduate Credits for this class from Southern Oregon University.

 HIGH SCHOOL PRODUCTIONS THROUGH COLLEGE STAGECRAFT CLASS